jupyter/jupyter-drive/README.md

 google drive as two directory in your dashboard.

-## User install
+## Other options

-If IPython has been installed systemwid, you might need to pass `--user` to install the extension in a user-owned profile location.
+If IPython has been installed system wide, in a virtual environment or with some custom setup you might need to pass `--user`, `-prefix <prefix>` or `--path <path>` option to install the extension in a user-owned profile location.

+See `python -m jupyterdrive --help` for more information.

+## deactivate a profile

 It is not yet possible to deactivate the drive integration automatically.
 But you can get rid of `~/.ipython/profile_defaut/ipython_notebook_config.json`